srobo/competition-simulator/README.md

     Using a dash instead of a TLA if a robot is not present.

     This will orchestrate everything to run the match, including running webots and collecting together the logs and recordings.
+The logs & recordings will be within the directory which contains the team code, as follows:
-    - The teams' logs will be next to their code archives.
+    - The teams' logs will be in a directory named for their TLA
-    - The match file (suitable for SRComp) will be TODO: where? (currently still in ARENA_ROOT)
+    - The match file (suitable for SRComp) will be within a `matches` directory
-    - The recording will be TODO: where? (currently still in REPO_ROOT/recordings/...)
+    - The recordings will be within a `recordings` directory

     Note: you may see an error like the following regarding the video creation:
     ``` plain